Is Stomach Sleeping Safe During Pregnancy?

 Struggling to stop rolling onto your stomach?

-A U-shaped pregnancy pillow surrounds your bump and back, stabilising your whole body, so side sleeping feels natural instead of forced.
+A U-shaped pregnancy pillow supports your front and back at the same time, so side sleeping feels stable instead of forced.

 What Experts Recommend

-Remember: The important thing is the position you fall asleep in most of the time.
-Don’t panic if you wake up on your stomach—just roll onto your side when you notice.
+Remember: The most important thing is the position you fall asleep in most of the time.
+Don’t panic if you wake up differently — just roll onto your side when you notice.

 If you naturally love stomach sleeping, switching can feel frustrating.
-Here are some alternatives that mimic the comfort of stomach sleeping while keeping you safe:
+These alternatives mimic some of that “front sleeping” comfort while keeping pressure off the abdomen:

-• Semi-prone side sleeping: Tilt slightly forward onto a supportive pillow—it mimics stomach sleeping without pressure.
+• Semi-prone side sleeping: tilt slightly forward onto a supportive pillow.

 How to Train Yourself to Sleep on Your Side

-Side-sleeping hack: A U-shaped pregnancy pillow supports the front and back of your body, making it much harder to roll onto your stomach without restricting movement.
+Side-sleeping hack: Support in front and behind you makes it much harder to roll forward onto your stomach without restricting movement.

-• C-shaped pillow: Provides comfort but does not stop rolling.
+• C-shaped pillow: comfort support, but typically less anti-roll stability.

 Frequently Asked Questions